FATMAP difficulty grade

 Ironically, the two toughest obstacles are within the first mile, but they can both be walked.
 Most of the trail consists of flat, flowy singletrack with a few small, embedded rocks.

-If anything, the small roots and rocks will help beginners feel like they are on a *real* trail run and not just a gravel path, without causing any real concern or challenge.
+If anything, the small roots and rocks will help beginner riders feel like they are on a *real* mountain bike trail and not just a gravel path, without causing any real concern or challenge.
 There are a few forks in the trail along the way, but generally speaking, they come back together again.